Anna Karenina (2012 film): Plot

 Karenin visits Stiva and Dolly to say he is divorcing Anna.
 They beg him to forgive her, but he refuses.
 Levin and Kitty, having reunited, announce their love and marry.
 Anna goes into premature labour and sends for Vronsky, although she later says he could never be the man Karenin is.
 Karenin returns, believing Anna is dying and forgives her.
 Anna survives and decides to stay with her husband.

 Vronsky persuades Anna to change her mind and they leave for Italy with their daughter, Anya.

 Levin and Kitty return to his estate, where a sickly Nikolai lives with Masha in a storeroom.
 Levin tells Kitty he will send Masha away so Kitty does not have to meet her, but Kitty ignores societal norms to help Masha nurse Nikolai.
 Levin's love for Kitty grows.

 Anna returns to Saint Petersburg for Seryozha's birthday, but Karenin dismisses her.
 Anna begins to suspect Vronsky of infidelity.
-She attends the opera with Princess Myagkaya, an outspoken socialite, but the rest of the audience shun her.
+She attends the opera with Princess Myagkaya, an outspoken socialite, but the rest of the audience shuns her.
 Humiliated, Anna retains her poise, only to break down at her hotel.
 She uses morphine to sleep.

 Dolly tells her that Kitty is in Moscow to give birth.
 Dolly says Stiva's behaviour is unchanged, but she has come to accept and love him.

 Vronsky informs Anna he must meet his mother for business.
 Anna becomes upset when Princess Sorokina brings Vronsky back to his home, as she believes Countess Vronskaya wants Vronsky to marry her.
 Anna returns to Vronsky's estate.
 On the train, she imagines Vronsky and Princess Sorokina making love and laughing at her.
-Arriving at Moscow, Anna says to herself, "Oh God.
+Arriving in Moscow, Anna says to herself, "Oh God.
 Forgive me," and jumps under a train.
 The scene flashes to a shocked Vronsky.

 Levin returns home from work to find Kitty bathing their child.
 Stiva and his family eat with Levin and Kitty.
 Karenin, retired, is seen at his estate, with Seryozha and Anya playing.